Breword/tmux/Getting-Started.md

 ### Basic concepts

-tmux has a set of basic concepts and terms with which it is important to be familiar.
+tmux has a set of basic concepts and terms it is important to be familiar with.
 This section gives a description of how the terminals inside tmux are grouped together and the various terms tmux uses.

 #### The tmux server and clients